montagejs/montage/README.md

 For more information, see [FRB](https://github.com/montagejs/frb).

 ##CommonJS
-MontageJS fully supports [CommonJS](http://www.commonjs.org/) modules and is a part of the Node and NPM package ecosystem.
+MontageJS fully supports [CommonJS](http://www.commonjs.org/) modules and is a part of the Node and npm package ecosystem.

 For more information, see [CommonJS](https://github.com/montagejs/...[TBD]).

 #Requirements
 To get started with MontageJS, you will need the following:

 * Node.js and npm.
-MontageJS application development depends on npm, the Node package manager, which is distributed with Node.js.
+MontageJS application development depends on npm, which is distributed with Node.js.
 * A recent stable release of Chrome, Safari or Firefox.
 MontageJS is intended to leverage the evolving web platform of modern browsers.
 * To contribute: A Git client and public SSH key.
 For details on installing Git and creating your key, see the setup guides on github.com.